raditya1117/HoneyBadger/fastapi-testing/article.md

     else:
         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

-Now, let's try to divide a number by zero using the /calculate API call.
+Now that we have defined custom exception handlers, let's try to divide a number by zero using the /calculate API call.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'
 ```

-The FastAPI app returns an output as follows:
+For the above API call, the FastAPI app returns an output as follows:

 ```json
 {"type":"FAILURE","reason":"Cannot perform division as the second operand is zero."}
 ```

 As you can see, the API response contains the message from the custom exception handler `zerodivisionerror_handler`.
 As we have defined the status code to 400 in the `zerodivisionerror_handler`, the log message also records the API call with the `400 Bad Request` message.

 ```py
 INFO:     127.0.0.1:50036 - "POST /calculate/ HTTP/1.1" 400 Bad Request
 ```

-Similarly, let's pass values to the API call that can cause the ValueError exception:
+Similarly, let's pass values to the API call that causes the ValueError exception:

 ```
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":1e308, "num2": 1e-100}'
 ```

 In the above API call, we have passed `1e308` and `1e-100` as operands for the divide operation.
 As the division causes ValueError exception due to overflow, we get the following response from the custom exception handler defined for ValueError exceptions.

 ```
 {"type":"FAILURE","reason":"ValueError exception occurred due to operands with correct data types but inappropriate values."}
 ```

+### Acess Data from API request in FastAPI exception handlers

 FastAPI also allows us to access data from the API request in the in exception handlers.
 To do this, we can attach the input data received in the API request to the payload of the Request object.
 Then, we can access data in the exception handler using the payload attribute of the Request.state object.